 What is the PO Closure Process?

 The PO Closure Process is a manual process, which permanently relieves any encumbrance against a purchase order.
-PO Closure is FINAL - there is no reversal.
-Once marked, the Purchase Order will close immediately and return any encumbrance to the chartfield associated with the Purchase Order.
+Once processed, the Purchase Order will close immediately and return any encumbrance to the worktags associated with that Purchase Order.

 College of Arts and Sciences Guidelines and Procedures